neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.network.protocol.common`
     - `ClientboundClearDialogPacket` - Closes the current dialog screen.
     - `ClientboundShowDialogPacket` - Opens a new dialog screen.
+    - `ServerboundCustomClickActionPacket` - Sends a custom action to the server.
 - `net.minecraft.server.dialog`
     - `ButtonListDialog` - A dialog modal that has some number of colums to click buttons of.
     - `ClickAction` - A button that can perform some `ClickEvent` on click.